sveawebpay/opencart-module/README.md

 the order number "33" can't have been used in a previous order.

 ##Important info
-The request made from this module to Sveas systems is made through a redirected form.
-TODO -- applies to all payment methods?
+The request made from the card and direct payment modules to Sveas systems is made through a redirected form.
-The response of the payment is then sent back to the module via POST or GET (selectable in the Svea admin interface).
+The response of the payment is then returned to the module via POST or GET (selectable in the corresponding Svea admin interface).

 ###When using GET response
 Have in mind that a long response string sent via GET could get cut off in some browsers and especially in some servers due to server limitations.